-LETTING GO (off the cliff) is a piece I wrote for my partner, trombonist John Pisaro, for his graduation recital at CalArts.
+LETTING GO (off the cliff) is a piece I wrote for my then-partner, trombonist John Pisaro, for his graduation recital at CalArts.
 The second half of his show, MADMAN, follows a character’s descent through poor self-esteem into the throes of a mental health crisis.
 John asked me for a piece that would serve as an unraveling of sorts, which posed an interesting challenge for me.
 The work would need to get more and more frantic as it went along, but John’s sensibilities and preferences are different than mine, and we only had a matter of months to compose and assemble the piece for his recital.

 Ultimately, I decided the piece would work best within the context of John’s recital if most of the decisions regarding pacing were left to the performer.
 As such, LETTING GO (off the cliff) is simply a work of three lines of music and text instructions (given below) to guide the performer through the work.
 It is highly customizable from one performer to the next, and I’m looking forward to seeing what folks do with this piece as it continues to evolve.